YangLiuqing-add/DDUL/README.md

 The use of DDUL:

 0. For 2D seismic data: Run the DDUL_2Dsyn_patch.ipynb.
-This file includes the method for calculating the local similarity map.
-Please pip install [pyortho](https://github.com/chenyk1990/pyortho).

 0. For 3D seismic data:
  	- First, run "Step1_Patching_3D.m" in Matlab.
  	- Second, run "DDUL_3Dsyn_patch.ipynb" in Python.

+These files include the method for calculating the local similarity map.
+Please pip install [pyortho](https://github.com/chenyk1990/pyortho).

 ### Dependence Packages
 * Tensforflow-gpu 1.9.0
 * Keras 2.2.5